KPSS2017/Financial_Patent_Data_public/README.md

 - public - a binary variable indicating whether the firm had positive, non-missing market capitalization at the end (12/31) of the application year (1); this variable will be equal to 0 in years for which the firm did patent but did not have a market capitalization at the end (12/31) of the application year; it will be missing in all other years (including years in which the firm did not patent)
 - global_sifi - a binary variable indicating whether first assignee is a global SIFI
 - vc_backed - a binary variable indicating whether the firm received VC-funding at any point after January 1, 2000
-- division—the region of the country on which the first inventor was based.
+- division - the region of the country on which the first inventor was based.

 ## Contact: